 Application Deadlines and Information

 Applications will be accepted three times over the 2014-15 academic year, or until all funds have been awarded, whichever comes first.
-Applications and all supporting documentation should be emailed to APEX by 5:00 p.m. on:
+Applications and all supporting documentation should be submitted by 5:00 p.m. on:

 - Friday, September 19

 When applying, please consider the following:

 - The intent of the grant is to explore new vocational or career opportunities, therefore, reimbursement for monies already spent will generally not be considered.

 - Funds will not be granted for activities done in conjunction with credit-bearing classes.